15 Best Hikes in Canada

 9. Garibaldi Lake Hike, British Columbia

-To visit Garibaldi Lake — one of the most beautiful alpine lakes in the entire country — head north of Vancouver towards Whistler and park your car at Rubble Creek.
+To visit Garibaldi Lake – one of the most beautiful lakes in Canada – head north of Vancouver towards Whistler and park your car at Rubble Creek.
 From there, it's a solid nine kilometer (one-way) climb to the pristine waters of Garibaldi Lake.

 The trail starts with a long stretch through switchbacks under an endless forest of imposing trees.
 The hike up is gradual but steady, climbing 820 meters.
 You'll be instantly rewarded when the trail pops out into alpine meadows, dotted with funky wildflowers and leading to the glacier-fed Garibaldi Lake.